chiehmin/chiehmin/README.md

 ### Hi there 👋

 This is Chieh-Min.
-A passionate software engineer who is always learning and trying to build stuff making the life easier 😃.
+A passionate software engineer who is always learning and trying to build stuff to make the life easier 😃.

 <!--
 **chiehmin/chiehmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.